 This chief Sacrament of the Church is the initiation of members into the Body of Christ through the pouring of water and invoking the name of the Trinity; Father, Son and Holy Spirit.
 Each person is then anointed with the Oil of Chrism and marked as Christ's own forever.
 A baptized person becomes a full member of the Church, eligible to receive the other Sacraments of the Church.
 Anyone desiring Holy Baptism should contact the Rector for further information and instruction.
 Baptisms are normally held 4 times a year: Easter, Pentecost, All Saints, and the Baptism of our Lord.

-The Sacred Banquet of Christians since the death, resurrection, and ascension of our Lord, Jesus Christ, is the principal service at St. Luke's Episcopal Church.
-The service is celebrated according to the Eucharistic Rites found in the Book of Common Prayer.
+The Holy Eucharist (Holy Communion, Mass) is the principal service on Sundays at St. Luke's Episcopal Church.
+The service is celebrated according to thee Eucharistic Rites found in the Book of Common Prayer.
 All baptized Christians are welcome to receive Holy Communion at our altar.

 The Sacrament of Reconciliation

 A sacramental rite of the Church for anyone needing healing of mind, body or spirit.
-The sacrament includes the laying on of hands and anointing with oil, blessed by the Bishop, specifically for healing.
-It is appropriate to ask for this sacrament at anytime healing is needed.
+The sacrament includes the laying on of hands and anointing with oil.
+It is appropriate to ask for this sacrament at any time healing is needed.